The time has finally come.

 John’s video let his audience know what to expect from the course and netted high engagement, with 30+ retweets and over 200 likes.

 (If you’re selling digital products or online courses like John, check out Podia’s all-in-one platform.
-Create your free account today. )
+Get started today with a free 30-day trial.)

 As I mentioned earlier, you can also repurpose existing content for social media posts.
 If you’re selling an ebook that includes industry data, for example, turn some of that data into an infographic, then post it on your Instagram, Twitter, or LinkedIn.